multiversx/mx-contracts-rs/contracts/mvx-game-sc/README.md

 **The game**:
 - If the game is `invalid`, the `wager` amount will be returned to the players that have joined the game and the `game starting fee` will be returned to the creator
 - If the game is `valid`, but no winners are provided, such in the case of a tie/draw, the contract will send back the `wager` amount paid by every player who joined
-- If the game is `valid` and winners are provided, the SC will send the reward to the them, based on the input of the owner.
+- If the game is `valid` and winners are provided, the SC will send the rewards to them, based on the input of the owner.

 ## Endpoints
 ### createGame